Human trafficking in Myanmar: Government response to human rights

 While forced labor is widely considered the severest trafficking problem in Myanmar, authorities reported that most trafficking cases investigated and prosecuted involved women and girls subjected to, or intended to be subjected to, forced marriage or arranged marriage.
 The Myanmar regime rules arbitrarily and often tyrannically through its unilaterally imposed laws, but rule of law is absent, as is an independent judiciary that would respect trafficking victims’ rights.
-The State Peace and Development Council (SPDC), Myanmar's military government, has not acknowledged the prevalence of human rights issues within their country, specifically human trafficking.
-No one has been held accountable for the serious crimes committed by government security forces.
+The State Peace and Development Council (SPDC), Myanmar's military government, has not acknowledged the prevalence of human rights issues within its country, specifically human trafficking.
+No one has been held accountable for the serious crimes committed by the government security forces.
 These crimes include forced labor, conscripting underage children, and personal, including sexual violence.

 The 2015 Rohingya crisis left thousands of people vulnerable to trafficking.

 The 2021 coup has made it more difficult for the government to tackle trafficking and other illegal activities.